Can Boston Omaha Become The Next Berkshire Hathaway? (Baby/Mini Berkshire Analysis)

 - A highly scalable business model

-Boston Omaha is small, and mostly unknown, but could be a multi-bagger over the next decade(s).
+Boston Omaha is small, and mostly unknown, but could become a multi-bagger over the next decade(s).
 The business model is based on capital allocations, where the underlying businesses and managers are given a lot of autonomy.
 In many ways, it resembles both the organization and the mentality of Berkshire Hathaway.
 Boston Omaha even has an insurance unit, even though the float is not significant.

 Because of its small size, long runway, short history, and good reinvestment opportunities, we look at the stock as a call option.
-The management still has a lot to prove, and the company has up until the third quarter of 2020 been operating at a loss.
+The management has a lot to prove, and the company has up until the third quarter of 2020 been operating at a loss.

-Boston Omaha can become a true compounder:
+Boston Omaha can become a true compounded?

 Why is it called Boston Omaha?

-The history of Boston Omaha:
+The history of Boston Omaha

 One of the substantive changes made to the original company was establishing a special voting class of shares (Class A common stock).
 The reasons for this were twofold: one is related to the incentives (growth in book value, see later), and the other being to create a long-term horizon of their investments.
 This what they wrote in the annual letter of 2015: